-If you think it's an Imperial thread, like before measure the diameter first with you micrometer set to "IN or Imperial".
+If you think it's an Imperial thread, like before measure the diameter first with your micrometer set to "IN or Imperial".
 The measurement will be fairly close to an Imperial measurement across but never slightly more.

-To assess the pitch on Imperial threads, measure from trough to trough and count the peaks but you will have to set your micrometre to exactly 1⁄2" and multiply the resultant peaks by 2 to get the number of peaks per inch
+To assess the pitch on Imperial threads, measure from trough to trough and count the peaks but you will have to set your micrometer to exactly % and multiply the resultant peaks by 2 to get the number of peaks per inch